quaghien/hand-gesture-recognition/README.md

 # Hand gesture recognition using CVZONE
-This research investigates the use of the ’cvzone’ library for hand gesture recognition, which is an important part of improving human- computer interaction.
+This research investigates the use of the ’cvzone’ library for hand gesture recognition, which is an important part of improving human-computer interaction.
 ## 21 coordinates representing the positions of hand joints
 <img src="https://github.com/QuagHien/hand-gesture-recognition-using-CVZONE/blob/master/images/21%20features%20hands.png" alt="21 key poins in hand" width="638" height="456" />